 Friend, do you want to find a home like feeling in Tokyo?
 If you have many like-minded friends or family members who want to travel together to Tokyo, let me tell you to come here and never let you down!
 You can pack six or seven rooms on the next floor to really experience Japanese life and culture.
 Here you can enjoy the harmony and respect between people, safe and delicious green food, clean air and extremely healthy living environment.
 If you like cooking, you can also use Japanese ingredients to make Chinese food, which will make you have unexpected surprises.
 That kind of delicious food is not experienced in China.
 Of course, there are more famous Japanese cuisine in the world.
 My home is located near Ikebukuro in the three metropolitan areas of Tokyo.
 Take the tram for 12 minutes, then walk along a busy store street for 10 minutes to my home.
 My home is composed of two buildings, block a and B respectively.
 Block a is a three story building with bathrooms, toilets and kitchens on each floor.
 It can accommodate six to ten people.
 Suitable for large families or friends living with all facilities.
 Block B is a Japanese style small building, commonly known as one family building, with two tatami rooms, which can accommodate five people.
 If you want to experience a full-time life, it will be a good choice for you.
 My home is located in Lianma district around Ikebukuro.
 I go to Nakamura bridge along a store street and take the Saibu Ikebukuro line tram for 12 minutes to Ikebukuro.
 Then I can transfer from Ikebukuro to almost all famous tourist attractions and shopping centers in Tokyo.
 You can also take the Xiwu Yueting line and the vice capital line direct to Ginza, Meiji Shibuya and Yokohama Zhonghua street.
 Ginza, the new Fengzhou market and other famous scenic spots.
 And the dajianghu subway around Tokyo is also a good choice for you.
 It's more convenient for you to travel by yourself if you are in the middle of a disturbance.

 With a stay at Hotel Hill top in Tokyo (Itabashi), you'll be within a 15-minute drive of Tokyo Dome and Tokyo Imperial Palace.
-This hotel is 10.7 mi (17.2 km) from Ueno Park and 9.3 mi (15 km) from Shinjuku Gyoen National Garden.
+This hotel is 10.7 mi (17.2 km) from Ueno Park and 10.8 mi (17.3 km) from Nippon Budokan.

 Pamper yourself with onsite massages or make use of the other amenities, which include complimentary wireless internet access.